GustavoRiegert/Fichamentos/Fichamentos/Analyzing_Developer-ChatGPT_Conversations_for_Software_Refactoring_An_Exploratory_Study.md

 - "_Majorly two contradictory patterns were observed in prompts: 1\) The developer provides specific instructions of how the code should be refactored.
-2\) The prompt is open-ended, and ChatGPT suggests the outcome of refactoring like improving readability, maintainability, etc_"
+2\) The prompt is open-ended, and ChatGPT suggests the outcome of refactoring like improving readability, maintainability, etc._"
 - "_Through the analysis of developer-ChatGPT interactions, we have attempted to identify patterns and discern the primary tasks within software development for which developers prefer leveraging suggestions from ChatGPT._"
 - "_A few of the conversations were also used to split the code to make it more readable and maintainable.